sogriffin98/northernbug.github.io/meeting_details/northernbug7.md

 We encourage people presenting posters also to give a 1-minute teaser talk.
 These are great for those who might not be ready to give a full talk but would like to advertise their topic and get as many people as possible to discuss their poster.
 Details on the 1-minute teaser talks will be circulated later, but in short, it's 1 minute, 1 slide – and do not try to summarise three years of work, just the 'elevator pitch'.

 Indicate your interest in proposing a poster when registering.
-We'll sned you a message with a link to submit your abstract.
+We'll sened you a message with a link to submit your abstract.
-**Deadline: 19 August 2022**
+**CLOSED**